Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: GrUES : Gr obner-based Unconditional Equivalence Search

 \subsubsection{The \(\U_{\mathtt{init}}\) parameter}

-\texttt{GrUES} begins its search at \(\U_{\mathtt{init}}\), which can be any UEC-representative, for example, the empty graph, a random UEC-representative, or the result of hypothesis testing, the lattermost of which we will use in Section~\ref{sec:comp-map-estim}.
-Using independence tests for this allows us to avoid a ``burn-in'' period and make use of the entire Markov chain for the posterior and MAP estimates.
-Such independence tests are easy to use in practice.
-Furthermore, they provide a reasonable baseline for comparison to the results of \texttt{GrUES}, because they constitute a constraint-based method for estimating a UEC-representative.
-However, independence tests simply return an undirected graph and not necessarily one that represents a UEC---in these cases, our implementation of \texttt{GrUES} uses the largest subgraph that is UEC-representative.
-Also note that the constraint-based approach of marginal independence testing returns only a point estimate, while our MCMC algorithm \texttt{GrUES} additionally returns an estimate of the full posterior distribution.
+\texttt{GrUES} initializes at \(\U_{\mathtt{init}}\), which can be any UEC-representative.
+Here, we use the result of hypothesis tests for independence.
+The independence tests also provide a reasonable baseline for comparison to the results of \texttt{GrUES}, because they constitute a constraint-based method for estimating a UEC-representative.
+However, independence tests return an undirected graph but not necessarily one that represents a UEC---in these cases, our implementation uses the largest subgraph that is UEC-representative.